bjmyX/LCC_code/README.md

 # LCC_code
-We are integrating the code content.
+We are integrating the code content from robot computer.
 The code will soon be open sourced.